Ficool

 "Including you?"

 "Including me.
 Which is why I need training partners."
-Wang Ben smiled slightly.
+The corner of Wang Ben's mouth lifted.
 "To show me my own patterns before enemies do."

 Zhao Yu considered this.
 "You're strange, Wang Ben.
 But I think I like strange."